-Sylvia Fernandez has practised in the area of commercial litigation for the last 26 years.
+Sylvia has practised in the area of dispute resolution and litigation for the last 27 years.

 Sylvia Fernandez’s recent experience includes:

 - Sylvia has acted for a range of clients in relation to the Corporations Act including schemes of arrangement, prosecutions, the continuous disclosure regime and market integrity : In the matter of Airtasker Limited NSWSC 629, In the matter of DAC Finance (NSW/Qld) Pty Limited and others NSWSC 182, In the matter of EcoBiotics Limited FCA 643, and In the matter of Palladium Group Holdings Pty Ltd FCA 1123

 - Sylvia has acted for clients arrange of intellectual property disputes including trade mark matters: Dr August Wolff GmbH & Co.
 KG Arzneimittel v Combe International Ltd (No.2) FCA 730

 - Sylvia has acted for clients in relation to the protection of confidential information including: Registered Clubs Association of New South Wales v Stolz FCA 576